usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 #### Prerequisites for AWS Lambda Deployment

 If you plan to deploy the script on AWS Lambda, you need access to an AWS account and be able to assign role(s) to a lambda function.
-There needs to be a role that is able to execute lambda functions and perform list/read/write actions to relevant buckets in S3.
+There needs to be a role that is able to execute and invoke lambda functions and perform list/read/write actions to relevant buckets in S3.

 #### Prerequisites for Local Deployment